Studying up on school safety

 IP-based network door controllers also integrate with video cameras which can be configured to trigger live or recorded images of all access attempts – both successful and, even more importantly, unsuccessful entry attempts.

 Remote visitor screening

-While keeping school entrance and exit doors locked during the day provides an extra layer of security, it also makes it challenging to efficiently manage visitors.
+While keeping school entrance and exit doors locked during the day provides an extra layer of physical security, it also makes it challenging to efficiently manage visitors.
 The steady stream of parents picking up a sick child or meeting with a teacher, the food deliveries to prepare the day’s lunch, the guest speaker for today’s assembly, and a whole host of unscheduled – and possibly unwanted – visitors.
 And that’s just during school hours.

-Network door stations installed at school entrances provide clear two-way audio communication and high resolution visual validation of school visitors no matter where school resources are located.
+Connected intercoms and network door stations installed at school entrances can incorporate both audio and visual surveillance.
+This technology can provide clear two-way audio communication and high-resolution video of school visitors no matter where school resources are located.

 A better – and safer – alternative to dispatching a staff member to physically open the door, school administrators can grant visitor access remotely from the front office or even from home via their smartphone.

 Getting the message out